 Let’s face it.
 Most people don’t have access to a financial advisor.
 And if they do, those financial advisors may not take into account the human side of managing money – like how spending, saving, and stressing about it actually makes us feel.
-Cue the Nav.it money coaches.* We’ve long been helping people in the , but now you can write into our money coaches.

-Money coaches are here to answer your money questions including what should be on your bucket list before you hit 30.
+Money coaches are here to answer your money questions, including what should be on your bucket list before you hit 30.

 Dear Money Coach,

-Have you paid off high interest debt?
+Have you paid off high-interest debt?

-Because it’s NEVER to late to start!
+No, it’s NEVER too late to start!

 Here’s what I did in my 20’s

-Basics of homebuying
+Basics of home buying

-Feeling ready for 30 yet?
+Are you feeling ready for 30 yet?

 Money goals to have by the time you hit 30